taylorje2/Project2-DiscordBot/README.md

 /updateuserzodiac - updates user zodiac sign

-/delete -
+/delete - deletes user information

-/apod -
+/apod - shows the apod od the day

-/oldapod -
+/oldapod - shows older APOD from a specified date (use YYYY-MM-DD format)

 # Code Overview
 ProjectTwo.db
 Relational database that interacts with the bot to hold and retrieve user information.
 Upon new user creation, a database entry is created for the user, which includes the users username and user inputed zodiac sign, and auto generated user Id number.
 Database will also reflect all CRUD operations.

 main.py
+Holds all of the technical code that makes the bot run, as well as all of the discord "/" command methods

 APOD.py